 Gowri Habba or festival is celebrated a day before Ganesh Chaturthi.
 It is a significant festival in parts of Karnataka, Andhra Pradesh & Tamil Nadu.
-Goddess Gowri, wife of Lord Shiva, the mother of Lord Ganesha and Lord Subramanya is worshiped through out India for her ability to bestow upon her devotees power, courage, valour.
+Goddess Gowri, wife of Lord Shiva, the mother of Lord Ganesha and Lord Subramanya is worshipped throughout India for her ability to bestow upon her devotee’s power, courage, valour.
 She is the most powerful of all the Goddess and is the very incarnation of Aadhi Shakthi Mahamaya.

 Swarna Gowri Vratha

 On this day, Hindu women and young girls are in new/grand traditional attire.
 They make either jalagauri or arishinadagauri (a symbolic idol of Gowri made of turmeric) and bestow her for Puja.
 These days ready-made beautifully painted and decorated clay idols of Goddess Gowri can be bought along with Ganesha statues, at the local market.
 The goddess’ idol is mounted in a plate, with a cereal (rice or wheat) in it.
 According to the Vrata, Asthis pooje is to be performed with ‘suchi’ (cleanliness) and ‘shraddhe’ (dedication).

 A mantapa, generally decorated with banana stem and mango leaves, is built around the idol.
 The Gauri is decorated with decorations made of cotton, vastra(silk cloth/saree), flower garlands, and ladies get their ‘gauridaara’ (a sacred thread with 16 knots ) tied to their right wrists, as blessings of gauri and as part of the vratha.